ejgallego/gappa-coq/INSTALL.md

 Similarly, `COQDEP` can be used to specify the location of `coqdep`.
 The `COQBIN` environment variable can be used to set both variables at once.

-The same OCaml compiler used for compiling Coq should be used for compiling the tactic.
+The same OCaml environment used for compiling Coq should be used for compiling the tactic.
 It is found by calling `$COQC -config`.
-The `OCAMLC` environment variable can be used to override this choice.
+The `OCAMLFIND` environment variable can be used to override this choice.

-Option `--libdir=DIR` sets the directory where the compiled library files should be installed by `./remake install`.
-By default, the target directory is `` `$COQC -where`/user-contrib/Gappa ``.
+The library files are compiled at the logical location `Gappa`.
+The `COQUSERCONTRIB` environment variable can be used to override the physical location where the `Gappa` directory containing these files will be installed by `./remake install`.
+By default, the target directory is `` `$COQC -where`/user-contrib ``.

-The files are compiled at a logical location starting with `Gappa`.